ruveydacalis/Java-PJATK/README.md

 ## PJATK Java Tasks
 ### I put my university tasks and answers.
-Every folder has a java task with the solution.
+Each folder has a java task with the solution.